-We’ve all heard of the more commonly used audio effects, compression, chorus, reverb, delay… You get the idea, but what about the ones you repeatedly skip over when scrolling through your list of plugins.
+We’ve all heard of the more commonly used audio effects, compression, chorus, reverb, delay… You get the idea, but what about the ones you repeatedly skip over when scrolling through your list of plugins?
 The ones you don’t see a million YouTube tutorials on because they’re just not as cool or fun.
 Does that mean they aren’t as useful?

 I’ve always had a hard time branching out into the unknown, changing things up, altering my workflow, and trying to implement new techniques and tools.
 This has been a constant struggle.
-I’ve had to force myself to use techniques and work with tools that I haven’t used before, or I’m not as familiar with.
+I’ve had to force myself to use techniques and work with tools that I haven’t used before or that I’m not as familiar with.
 This is the only way I’ve been able to grow and expand my palette.
 It took me way too long to start using some very powerful tools just because they were foreign.

 Don’t make the same mistake as me!

 You can read the first part of the series here,

 Here is my list of 5 effects you’ve probably heard of but don’t use enough.